2022 will be the year we see the demise of third-party cookies on Google. So how will these changes impact your marketing efforts and success?

 Research the opportunities available through Browser Fingerprinting

 Whilst it does not perfectly identify an individual, the collective fingerprint is used (confidently) to assume it is the same person and therefore is be able to operate in the same way as a cookie.
-And, unlike cookies, fingerprints can’t be blocked or delete by users.
+And, unlike cookies, fingerprints can’t be blocked or deleted by users.

 Make sure your ads stand out